-Fortunately, we have tons of great tools at our disposal for shortening URLs, including the native networks and dashboards we use every day.
+Fortunately, we have tons of helpful tools at our disposal for shortening URLs, including the native networks and dashboards we use every day.

-In terms of tools, there are some neat sites that handle URL shortening, including full analytics and archives of everything you shorten.
-For these services (and for URL shortening in general), your URL is replaced by a new domain (e.g., kevanlee.com changes to bit.ly) and the permalink is replaced by a string of numbers and/or letters (e.g., kevanlee.com/best-writing-articles changes to bit.ly/df8jpI1).
+In terms of tools, there are some great sites that handle URL shortening, including full analytics and archives of everything you shorten.
+For these services (and for URL shortening in general), your URL is replaced by a new domain (e.g., buffer.com changes to bit.ly), and the permalink is replaced by a string of numbers and/or letters (e.g., buffer.com/resources/tiktok-seo changes to bit.ly/3jeYi05/).

-Here are handful of the more popular link shortening services:
+Here are a handful of the more popular link-shortening services:

 In addition to these shortening tools, many social networks and social media management dashboards also provide a way to shorten long URLs automatically.

-For instance, any link shared to Buffer will be shortened automatically once it’s added into your update.
+For instance, any link shared to Buffer will be shortened automatically once it’s added to your update.

 Twitter automatically shortens links as well.
-There are a few different ways this might happen: Twitter uses it’s own t.co shortening service often on link shared on mobile devices, Twitter will sometimes include the full URL (minus the http:// part) or will truncate the link after showing the domain and part of the permalink.
+There are a few different ways this might happen: Twitter uses its own t.co shortening service often on links shared on mobile devices, Twitter will sometimes include the full URL (minus the http:// part) or will truncate the link after showing the domain and part of the permalink.

 6 ideas for how to use URL shorteners in your marketing